jjvanzon/Circular-Language-Spec/spec/introduction.md

 Reusing Ideas
 -------------

 Dividing up into ideas may lead to the *reusability* of ideas.
 For instance: the idea of a *button* might be reusable.
 It could be used everywhere.
-If you might program the perfect button, nobody might ever need to program a button again.
-You could just reuse the same idea whenever you need a button.
+If the perfect button were to be programmed, nobody might need to program a button again.
+The same idea might be reused whenever a button is needed.

 Any place you use a button in your system, there could be a separate object: